Skip to content

 class MyAction

-include Action
+include Axn

-# These conditional messages will never be reached!
+# These will NEVER be reached!

-error "Special error", if: ArgumentError
+error "Invalid input provided", if: ArgumentError

 end